joelhainley/sqsInjector/README.md

 Written in Go

-It took its inspiration from another java-based tool I wrote called amqInjector available here (<https://github.com/joelhainley/amqInjector>)
+It took its inspiration from a java-based tool I wrote called amqInjector available here (<https://github.com/joelhainley/amqInjector>)

 Todo: